OUTDOOR EDUCATION FOR ALL AGES

 Lunch: Enjoy a brown-bag lunch in our outdoor pavilion or cater food from our farm-to-table cafe.

-Estimated number of students and adults
+Estimated number of students and adults (recommended one chaperone per fifteen children)

-Age of students
+Age and grade of students

 Your visit directly supports our nonprofit mission to